 Subsequently, once you’re past the first stage of muscle hypertrophy, you’ll find your body responding to your efforts slowly.
 When your muscles adjust to a massive workload, it takes far more effort to stimulate growth.
 However, as you pack on muscle, you need more stimulus (volume load) to get the same results.
 Remember, you can naturally build 40 to 50 pounds of muscle over your life.

-The keys to causing fast muscle hypertrophy:
+The keys to cause fast muscle hypertrophy:

 - Stay motivated and dedicated to your workout routine and adherent to your diet.